A lovely light kitchari for recuperation, fasting or detox. Or just enjoy it at any time. I love it for breakfast.

 Bengal has so many different types of khichuri (kitchari), its quite mind blowing.
 They adore their them.
 This one is a kitchari with the classic combo of peas, cauliflower and potato, together with an onion-spice mix.
 It is quite a flavoursome dish, and another addition to our 17 or so published and scheduled kitchari dishes.

 You might guess that kitchari is also well loved in this house – a more nourishing and comforting dish is hard to find.
 The vegetables in this one add to its nutritional value as well as flavour and texture.
 Bengali’s make kitchari on rainy days, it is popular in the monsoon season – but don’t be held back.
 Make this dish at any time of the year.

 Kitchari is also very good for babies and invalids.

 It is difficult to get the local Bengali rice unless you have a specialist Indian grocer near you, so use Basmati rice.
 You might like to begin the recipe by making your own ginger paste and Bengali Garam Masala.

-Please do also try other Kitchari recipes – Moraiya Kitchari with Yoghurt, Barnyard Millet Kitchari, Parsi Kitchari, and Ven Pongal.
+Similar recipes include Moraiya Kitchari with Yoghurt, Barnyard Millet Kitchari, Parsi Kitchari, and Ven Pongal.